 Last Updated on

 Shopify isn’t just big.
-It’s insanely popular among sellers across the entire ecommerce space.
+It’s insanely popular among sellers across the entire hosted e-commerce space.
 By 2018, the platform was hosting over 600,000 digital merchants, and the number has since grown quite exponentially- spanning more than 175 countries.

 Then guess what?
 Cumulatively, the merchants have consequently processed sales exceeding $63 billion in value.